-As stated by the national welfare peak body, "The most recent national review of the HACC program estimated that it currently only meets 50 percent of the demand for services, and that this demand is growing at the rate of 2.7 percent per annum."
-HACC illustrates the way that shifts to integrated targeted access to programs may undermine universalist assumptions about access and equity.
+As stated by the national welfare peak body, "The most recent national review of the HACC program estimated that it currently only meets 50 percent of the demand for services, and that this demand is growing at the rate of 2.7 percent per annum."88 HACC illustrates the way that shifts to integrated targeted access to programs may undermine universalist assumptions about access and equity.

 The State of Victoria serves as an appropriate example.
 Prior to the introduction of HACC in Victoria, a range of community support services was provided through generic agencies such as councils, non-governmental agencies, and district nursing services.
 These services had evolved largely in response to local circumstances since the 1940s, and were universally available.
 HACC specified its target group as frail older people, disabled younger people, and the carers of these people.
-Under HACC, funds are targeted to those at risk of admission to residential care.
-89 It thus specifically excluded, or allocated to a "no-growth" category, other groups which historically had had access to community-based services.
-The use of increasingly tighter targeting strategies is now a key feature of community care.
-90
+Under HACC, funds are targeted to those at risk of admission to residential care.89 It thus specifically excluded, or allocated to a "no-growth" category, other groups which historically had had access to community-based services.
+The use of increasingly tighter targeting strategies is now a key feature of community care.90

-The AIHW estimated that 128,000 people in the "mild need" category, 12,700 in the "not determined category," and 10,600 in the "no handicap [sic] category," aged over 65, required assistance but did not get it for group two activities (moving around, home help, meal preparation, taking medicine or dressing wounds, financial management or shopping).
-91
+The AIHW estimated that 128,000 people in the "mild need" category, 12,700 in the "not determined category," and 10,600 in the "no handicap [sic] category," aged over 65, required assistance but did not get it for group two activities (moving around, home help, meal preparation, taking medicine or dressing wounds, financial management or shopping).91

-According to some community activists, it is increasingly the case in Australia that those with lower needs in the context of tighter targeting and prioritizing are being excluded from subsidized care services and will either have to pay commercial rates, do without, or rely on the availability and willingness of unpaid help from families and friends.
-This may also put at risk preventative aspects of the program.
-According to the national welfare peak body, People with ongoing intensive care needs and those requiring post-acute care after (increasingly early) discharge from hospital are consuming more and more of the available resources.

-The Demand Study conducted as part of the review of the CSDA found "critical and urgent unmet need in virtually all areas of service provision."
-In particular, it found that 13,500 people with severe and profound disabilities were in critical need of accommodation, accommodation support or respite services; 7,700 people with a severe and profound disability had a carer over the age of 65; and 7,000 carers of people with severe and profound disabilities said that they were unable to access respite care.
-Significant under-use characterizes people with disabilities from non-English-speaking backgrounds and their carers; and further work is necessary into the needs of Aboriginal and Torres Strait Islanders with disabilities.
+According to some community activists, it is increasingly the case in Australia that those with lower needs in the context of tighter targeting and prioritizing are being excluded from subsidized care services and will either have to pay commercial rates, do without, or rely on the availability and will-ingness of unpaid help from families and friends.92 This may also put at risk preventative aspects of the program.
+According to the national welfare peak body, "People with ongoing intensive care needs and those requiring post-acute care after (increasingly early) discharge from hospital are consuming more and more of the available resources."93 were in critical need of accommodation, accommodation support or respite services; 7,700 people with a severe and profound disability had a carer over the age of 65; and 7,000 carers of people with severe and profound disabilities said that they were unable to access respite care.95 Significant under-use characterizes people with disabilities from non-English-speaking backgrounds and their carers; and further work is necessary into the needs of Aboriginal and Torres Strait Islanders with disabilities.